theill/theill.github.io/about.md

 ### Expertise & awards

 * 2009- : Part of Copenhagen Ruby Brigade
-* 2004-2006: Part of the Danish Microsoft Partners Expert Team for Office clients
+* 2004-06: Part of the Danish Microsoft Partners Expert Team for Office clients
 * 2006: Received Time Magazine's "[Person of the Year](http://en.wikipedia.org/wiki/You_(Time_Person_of_the_Year))" award

 ### Conferences joined in 2009 and later

-* Stopped keeping track of them all :)
+* Stopped keeping track

 ### Conferences joined in 2008